orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-##### numberMin
+#### numberMin

 Type: `Number`.

-Set the default minimum value of generated numbers.
+Sets the default minimum value of generated numbers.
 Used if `minimum` is not defined for the property.

 ```js
 module.exports = {